Idean/apk_analyzer/README.md

 # Apk Analyzer

-The aim of this gem is to extract some data from android apk files.
+The aim of this gem is to extract some data from android apk or aab files.
 Analysis results are printed in json.
 It can be used with CLI

 ## Installation